ttobaegi/Tensorflow-developers-certificate/course1-assignments.md

     DESIRED_ACCURACY = 0.999

-    class myCallback(# your code):
+    class myCallback(# keras callback method):
-         # Your Code
+         '''
+         Define Custom Callback class - on_epoch_end
+         '''

     callbacks = myCallback()

     # This Code Block should Define and Compile the Model.
-Please assume the images are 150 X 150 in your implementation.
+The images are 150 X 150.
     model = tf.keras.models.Sequential([
             # Your Code Here
             '''
+            3 convolutional layers followed by MaxPooling layers Flatten layer
+            2 Dense layers
             '''
                                       ])

     from tensorflow.keras.optimizers import RMSprop
     model.compile(# Your Code Here
                   '''
+                  optimizer= , loss='', metrics=['accuracy']
                   '''
                   )

-    # This code block should create an instance of an ImageDataGenerator called train_datagen
+    # Create an instance of an ImageDataGenerator called train_datagen
     # And a train_generator by calling train_datagen.flow_from_directory
     from tensorflow.keras.preprocessing.image import ImageDataGenerator
     train_datagen = # Your Code Here
                     '''

                     '''
-    # Please use a target_size of 150 X 150.
+    # Use a target_size of 150 X 150.
     train_generator = train_datagen.flow_from_directory(# Your Code Here

                                                         )